johnholt/XplorePDF/README.md

 ---
 # Overview
 This project uses SwiftUI to demonstrate how to extract information from PDF files.
-The generated application runs on MacOS and iOS platforms.
+The application runs on MacOS and iOS platforms.

-The user selects files or drops files to be processed.
+The user selects files to be processed.
 The application automatically extracts the metadata and provides a UI for the user to identify the title, authors, author supplied keywords, and abstract.